Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

 The scattered light was collected by a pair of parabolic mirrors with a polarizer in the middle, and analyzed on a single-stage McPherson spectrometer equipped with a LN$_2$-cooled CCD detector.
 A custom-made notch filter blocked elastically-scattered light.
-All measurements were done either in air, at room temperature, or in a cryostat in a He exchange gas.
+The samples were in air or in a cryostat in a He exchange gas.
 We show results obtained with the pump photon polarization parallel to the ab-plane.
 Photon polarization along the c-axis gave similar results.
 Background measured under identical conditions but without the probe was subtracted from raw data.

 We read off phonon temperature from the intensities on the Stokes (S) and anti-Stokes (AS) sides, I$_S$ and I$_{AS}$ \cite{yang_novel_2017, PhysRevLett.54.2151}.
 They are related by the fundamental principle of detailed balance: